britram/rains-prototype/draft-trammell-rains-protocol.md

 query-name.
 An empty query-types array indicates that objects of any type are acceptable in answers to the query.

-The value of the key-phases (17) key is an array of integers representing all key phases (see {{cbor-signature}}) expected in delegation assertion answers to the query.
-The value of the key-phases (17) key MUST NOT be empty when the query asks for delegation assertion(s).
+The value of the query-keyphase (17) key is an array of integers representing all key phases (see {{cbor-signature}}) expected in delegation assertion answers to the query.
+The value of the query-keyphase (17) key MUST NOT be empty when the query asks for delegation assertion(s).
 Otherwise, it MUST be empty.

 The value of the query-expires (12) key, is a CBOR integer counting seconds